by-tezov/tuucho/mkdocs/docs/components-definition/form/index.md

 - `value`: `form-send://url/{the_server_endpoint}`
 - `action-validated`: A follow-up action (commonly a navigation) to trigger after a successful server response.
+- `action-denied`: A follow-up action to trigger after a successful server response, by default if you don't defined denied action, the error user feedback will be shown.
+This field is useful only if you want define a custom behavior. ...Documentation do not explain how yet...

 ### Example